jwweber/JaviBeans_Intelligent_Tutoring_System/README.md

 # JaviBeans_Intelligent_Tutoring_System
+-

+Please download and view video demonstrations.

--To run this application, simply select the class called driver and click Run.
+To run this application, simply select the class called driver and click Run.
 -A login window will appear.
 To create a new profile, enter a name and password and click register, followed by log in.
 -If you do not wish to create a profile, enter "user" and "password" in the respective fields for a default account.
 -The slider will allow you to navigate the application.